 Why a personalised device for each pupil as opposed to a class set?

-With every pupil in Years 9, 10, 12 and 13 having their own device, it means that they take ownership of the device and look after it, learn how to use it effectively and develop appropriate skills in its usage.
+With every pupil in Years 9 to 13 having their own device, it means that they take ownership of the device and look after it, learn how to use it effectively and develop appropriate skills in its usage.

 Pupils will be able to personalise their device with the applications that suit their learning and option choices.